szilvia-csernus/expense-app/README.md

 Navigate to the `frontend` folder, install all dependencies with `npm install` and start @vite's dev server:  `npm run dev`. (assuming `node` is installed)

+As this app is a `Progressive Web App`, all frontend content is cached in the browser so `empty cache and hard reload` is needed whenever update is made.

+---

-## Environment variables
+# Environment variables

     ```sh

     SECRET_KEY=my-secret-django-key
+    DEBUG=True  # Don't set this setting in production
+    NO_HTTPS=1  # Don't set this setting in production

-    # un-comment this if you want to use the local database (Sqlite3) as well as to set DEBUG to True.
+    # un-comment this if you want to use the the local Sqlite3 database.
-    # DEVELOPMENT=1
+    # SQLITE3=True

+    # This setting to be used if SQLITE3=True is commented out
     DATABASE_URL=postgres://<username>:<password>@<host>/<dbname>

     CLOUDINARY_URL=my-cloudinary-url